 How do the EC and pH affect my greenhouse cucumbers?

 Ensuring the right EC, pH, and nutrient levels in the root-zone is critical for fast-growing and high-yielding crops.
-This is especially true when growing in soilless media, since the growing medium has low buffer capabilities and demands a fast and precise reaction.
+This is especially true when growing in soilless media, as the growing medium has low buffer capabilities and demands a fast and precise reaction.
 You need a system that can react quickly to any change, be it crop stage or climate.
-This can mean the difference between winning and losing.
+This can be the difference between winning and losing.

 What are the benefits of Compensated Non-Leakage (CNL) drippers?